 ― Richard Tarnas, Cosmos and Psyche: Intimations of a New World View

 C.G.
-Jung has long been a great inspiration to many in the field of transpersonal and archetypal psychology, including Richard Tarnas, Stanislov Groff, James Hillman and many others.
+Jung has long been a great inspiration to many in the field of transpersonal and depth psychology, including Richard Tarnas, Stanislov Groff, James Hillman and many others.
 This is largely due to the fact that Jung gave the transcendent impulse a significant place in the constellation of psychic forces that govern the human experience.
 The stunning experiences of awe, dreams, synchronicities and the many varieties of numinous encounters with the divine, are treasured as being initiatory catalysts, rites of passage performed in the native garb of the cosmic mind and demonstrations of the spectacular depth and complexity of the universe.
 They demand a higher intelligence and a more comprehensive set of axioms to be used in the service of their understanding.
 For archetypal psychologists, numinous experiences are both a source of illumination, revealing a deeper richness to reality, and a source of healing, in many cases dissolving the false notions that keep us clinging to our sense of littleness and isolation, if only temporarily.

 The unresolved dualisms between matter and spirit, subjective experience and objective reality, cosmos and psyche, God and humanity, find their reckoning in the lightning flash of the numinous experience.
-Suddenly the familiar rationale for our skepticism, our attachment to the mundane and the comfort found in its numbness is pierced by an experience that no words can properly articulate and no explanations can easily dismiss.
+Suddenly the familiar rationale for our skepticism, our attachment to the trivialities of the mundane and the comfort found in its numbness is pierced by an experience that no words can properly articulate and no explanations can easily dismiss.
 Our separate identities with our fixation on sensory experiences, and our confidence in the reliability of their testimony is dealt a blow from which some of us never fully recover.
 In most cases though, the single numinous experience is not a fatal blow but only a wound of doubt.
 The jolt of it opens a crack in the veil only big enough to peek through with one eye, blinking away tears, and only long enough to catch a fleeting glimpse, before it scars over and becomes a lost memory.

 When this happens most of us try to move on, pick back up in the ordinary world and continue “as if” there is an intelligible order to the mundane way of things.
 Yet some find the cracks too deep, or too numerous to ignore for long.
 Compared to the superficial lives we lead with their drudgery and hollow fulfillments bringing us ever closer to the grave and its promise of oblivion, a glimpse of splendor is like “honey on the tongue” as Maharishi put it.
 The numinous experience brings a sweetness and curiosity so attractive that it draws us like bees again and again to the flowers growing through the cracks.
 To make the numinous experiences more commonplace in our lives or even to live in the numinous world or what Robert Johnson, the beloved Jungian Psychoanalyst called the “Golden World”, we must venture off into the unknown.
 In many cases leaving the familiar narratives and explanations that we know can not or will not go with us.

 We rarely give up the comfort of the known, however conflicted it is, without two things; 1.
 The doubt that our current model of reality is adequate to the task of our continued security and well-being and 2.
 A promise of something better, more comprehensive and more whole.
 Numinous experiences provide them both.
 To venture out into a new wild world, collecting the materials we need to build a more luminous ontology and cosmology, in the hope of reordering our inner psychic forces, we need compelling reasons.
-I suggest, as the Jungians, the mystics and the archetypal psychologist have, that these compelling reasons have their first inkling in the examination of a broader theory of mind.
+I suggest, as the Jungians, the mystics and the depth psychologists have, that these compelling reasons have their first inkling in the examination of a broader theory of mind.
 In taking seriously the triune theory of the conscious, unconscious, and superconscious minds and its place as the microcoscopus of a larger primordial and divine trinity, brings awesome implications, not the least of which is that it invites serious doubt as to the certainty of our perceived reality, the limits of our capacities, and our role in the larger plan of creation.
 When our current perception attests only to the reality of the skin encapsulated ego, the small vulnerable self and the stark boundary between our inner being and the rest of the world, evidence to the contrary can be quite disorienting.
 And yet a sincere research into the nature of our own mind, the careful examination of the inner world of psyche and soul lead inevitably to the opening of such cracks in the matrix.

 To take seriously the notion that “I am so much more than I know” and maybe the whole world is so much more, begins to erode the solid foundation of our mundane materialist and rationalist sensibilities.
 The possibility that the psyche and soul are not only a part of a limitless interior expanse, clothed in an unspeakable mystery, but that their beingness extends out into the cosmos itself is no small matter.
 Without the experiences needed to build trust in something better, that promise has little meaning.
 All the great sages’ beautiful words and their cogent logic pale in comparison to numinous experiences’ persuasive power.